czbiohub/covid_Tracker_Resources/README.md

           * a README.md (briefly explain what the experiment is)

-  * COMET Arctic Library Prep Protocol
+  * COMET Artic Library Prep Protocol

   2. README.md